 Calf muscles tears have three grades with different symptoms that require different treatment.

-Treatment options include:
+Treatment options for a muscle strain include:

 - Applying P.R.I.C.E (protection, rest, ice, compression and elevation) to reduce pain and inflammation